Free Tool · Canadian Real Estate Agents

 Net income equals your gross commission income minus deductible business expenses.
 Deductible expenses include brokerage desk fees, MLS dues, vehicle expenses (using CCA and mileage), marketing, home office, phone, software subscriptions, professional development, and licence fees.
 Report everything on CRA form T2125 (Statement of Business or Professional Activities).

-Yes, once your gross revenue exceeds $30,000 over four consecutive calendar quarters, you must register for HST (in HST-harmonized provinces) or GST (in the remaining provinces).
-Most active agents hit this threshold within their first couple of deals.
-You charge HST/GST on your commission and can claim input tax credits on business expenses.
+Once your gross revenue exceeds $30,000 over four consecutive calendar quarters, the CRA requires HST registration (in HST-harmonized provinces) or GST registration (in the remaining provinces).
+Most active agents reach this threshold within their first couple of deals.
+Registered agents charge HST/GST on commission and may claim input tax credits on business expenses.
+This is an estimate based on rules published by the CRA.
+Verify with your accountant before making any filing or financial decision.

 What CPP do I pay as a self-employed realtor?